aconchillo/guile-oauth/README.md

     server.
 It includes the response and body as arguments.

 - (**oauth2-client-refresh-token** url token #:client-id #:client-secret
-  #:auth-type #:extra-headers) : Refresh an access token from the server *url*
+  #:auth-type #:extra-headers #:http-proc) : Refresh an access token from the
-  with the previously obtained access *token*.
+  server *url* with the previously obtained access *token*.
 If needed, *client-id* and *client-secret* can be specified to authenticate this request.

   - *url* : server URL to obtain a refreshed access token from.